Brinabean/readme-generator/Develop/README.md

   5. [Questions](#Questions)
   6. [License](#License)
   ## Installation
-  You must download all of the code in this project, then you will open up your command line and type in.
+  To install, you must first download all of the code from this project, then you have to type in "npm init" and click through, then you have to type in "npm install".
+Once those are done all you have to do is type in "node index" and answer all the questions.
   ## Usage
-  This is used to create READMEs.
+  This project is used to create a professional README from the command line.
   ## Contributing
-  You can contribute to this project by simply reviewing the coding in reaching out to me about ways to improve/simplify it.
+  People can contribute by contacting the author of the code with consturctive critisim.
   ## Testing
-  run teststststststs
+  You can test it by running it yourself.
   ## Questions
   If you want to see anymore of my work or reach out me regarding any questions, please feel free to reach out to me through my Github or email.